USB 3.0 external drive not recognized in Windows 10/11

 6. Try using a different cable

-If your PC can’t detect USB 3.0 external drive, the problem might be related to your cable.
-According to users, they managed to fix this issue simply by replacing their cable.
+If your PC can’t detect a USB 3.0 external drive, the problem might be related to your cable.
+According to users, they fixed this issue simply by replacing their cable.

 If you’re having this problem, your cable might be broken, so be sure to replace it and check if that solves the issue.